 JUST LIKE EVERY PERSON IN OUR COMMUNITY!

-RUNNING A CAMPAIGN
+RUNNING A WORKPLACE CAMPAIGN

-Teams allow campaign directors to divide responsibilities into defined roles including: marketing and events, communication, finance, human resources, department liaisons, etc.
+Teams allow Campaign Coordinators to divide responsibilities into defined roles including: marketing and events, communication, finance, human resources, department liaisons, etc.

-2. Set a goal.
+2. Set a Goal

 United Way Staff can provide all these details for you!
 Keep things fun by setting both monetary and participation objectives.
 Create goals that are motivating and attainable, and you’re sure to hit them.

-4. Plan campaign activities.
+4. Plan Campaign Activities